skakar3/GoneTooSoon/README.md

 # GoneTooSoon
-This is the website for the Gone Too Soon artwork by Rahul Kakarlapudi
+This is the website for the Gone Too Soon series of artworks by Rahul Kakarlapudi

 This series delves into the profound significance and precarious vulnerability of keystone species, such as lions, tigers, polar bears, elephants, and rhinos, which exert an essential influence on the balance of the ecosystems they inhabit.
 In their absence, some ecosystems may fail to adapt to environmental changes, jeopardizing their sustainability.
 These pivotal species can be mighty predators or unassuming plants, but their disappearance can spell disaster for the ecosystem's survival.
 Unfortunately, human greed and the illegal wildlife trade have pushed numerous species, including elephants, rhinos, tigers, and leopards, to the brink of extinction.
 Their ivory, horns, and skin are highly coveted in the black market, and some of their body parts are even erroneously associated with medicinal and healing properties.
 This series serves as a tribute to the endangered species and aims to raise awareness of their critical importance.